 The foam is pretty responsive and regained its original shape shortly a few seconds after my head lifted off the pillow.

 As a side sleeper, I started the night off feeling comfortable with the pillow and had no trouble falling asleep.
 At some point during the night, I must have switched to my stomach because I woke up with a stiff neck.
 After changing back to a side sleeping position I was able to stay asleep with no issues.

 This experience makes me think that this pillow is really the best fit for back and side sleepers and that people who move around a lot during the night, sleep on their stomach or tend to sleep on their stomach may find this pillow has too much loft and is too firm.

 I would recommend spending some time with the pillow (multiple nights of sleep) – to allow the head and neck to adjust – before you decide whether or not it’s a good fit for you.
 I’d definitely encourage this if this is your first memory foam pillow as the feel is pretty different from a down or down alternative and a person might just need some time to get used to it.

 True side and back sleepers will like the Conforma Memory Foam pillow for its responsiveness and medium firmness.

 It will provide pressure relief to the head and neck while staying cool thanks to the holes that promote airflow.

-The soft velour cover is nice too, and if you don’t care for it, you can easily throw a pillow cover over it.
+The soft velour cover is also nice and those who don’t care for the specific feel may throw a pillow cover over it – problem solved!